 Many intelligent children are struggling in schools—not because they don’t understand, but because they need support with their executive function skills (the fundamental habits of mind required for getting organized, staying focused, and controlling impulses and emotions).
-This book offers practical, realistic advice in a respectful, hopeful tone.
+This must read book for teachers offers practical, realistic advice in a respectful, hopeful tone.

 11. Whole Brain Teaching for Challenging Kids: (and the rest of your class, too!) by Chris Biffle

-Based on compelling scientific research, this book emphasizes that students learn best when they are engaged in lessons that involve seeing, hearing, doing, speaking and feeling.
+Based on compelling scientific research, this must read teacher book emphasizes that students learn best when they are engaged in lessons that involve seeing, hearing, doing, speaking and feeling.
 And when kids are engaged, behavior issues subside.

 12. Lost at School: Why Our Kids with Behavioral Challenges Are Falling Through the Cracks and How We Can Help Them by Ross Greene